aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 Aurelia Store uses a concept of middlewares to handle side-effects.
 Concept-wise they are similar to Express.js middlewares in that they allow to perform side-effects or manipulate request data.
 As such they are registered functions, which execute before or after each dispatched action.

 A middleware is similar to an action, with the difference that it may return void as well.
-Middlewares can be executed before the dispatched action, thus potentially manipulating the current state which will be passed to the action, or afterwards, modifying the returned value from the action.
+Middlewares can be executed before the dispatched action, thus potentially manipulating the current state which will be passed to the action, or afterward, modifying the returned value from the action.
 If they don't return the previous value will be passed as input.
-Either way the middleware reducer can be sync as well as async.
+Either way, the middleware reducer can be sync as well as async.

 > As soon as you have one async middleware registered, essentially all action dispatches will be async as well.

 ![Chart workflow](./images/middlewares.png)

-Middleware are registered using `store.registerMiddleware` with the middlewares function and the placement `before` or `after`.
+Middlewares are registered using `store.registerMiddleware` with the middlewares function and the placement `before` or `after`.
 Unregisteration can be done using `store.unregisterMiddleware`

 <code-listing heading="Registering a middleware">
   <source-code lang="TypeScript">